ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it and note it in your `remarks.md`.
+Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it, or at least note in your `remarks.md` the OS, OS version and compiler that this shows up.
 </p>

 <p class="leftbar">